 The Donald Trump baby blimp will soar over London skies once again.

 Trump largely avoided the tens of thousands of people protesting his trip to the UK last year.
-But that will prove harder this time around, with protests planned at Buckingham Palace, Trafalgar Square, and the US embassy.
+But that will prove harder this time around, with demonstrations planned at Buckingham Palace, Trafalgar Square, and the US embassy.
 Protests are also being planned across Ireland for Trump’s visit there later this week.

 The team behind the blimp said they would fly the inflatable once more if they raised £30,000 ($37,500) for six groups—including Planned Parenthood and the UK Student Climate Network—to fund their organizing work fighting Trump policies in the UK and US.
 They hit that target, raising £34,516 and counting.